 Family Therapy – is provided via weekly teleconference.
 Parents contribute to treatment as an integral part of the program.
 Kansas City Girls Academy encourages families to visit during planned family weekends.
 Family and students meet with their primary counselor for therapy.
 Parents and children also participate in parent support groups, parent-teacher conferences, workshops, and graduation ceremonies.

-Equine (Horse) Therapy – In partnership with Returning Glory we offer to each girl horse therapy.
-During activities with horses, youth will learn alternative ways of responding to difficult situation rather that reacting.
+Equine Therapy – We offer each girl equine therapy.
+During activities with horses, girls learn alternative ways of responding to difficult situations rather than reacting.
 They begin to find hope for their challenging life issues as they ‘experience’ relational changes with their horse and begin to explore their God-created uniqueness and destiny.
-Horses are powerful and effective in helping people, whether child, youth, or adult.
-They have much to teach us about our patterns of behavior, communication and relationships.
-Horses are excellent “teachers”, coupled with trained facilitators certified in personal and social development, interaction with horses can often provide invaluable assistance in addressing challenging life issues in a fun, action-oriented, non-threatening learning environment.
+Horses are powerful and effective in helping people, whether child, youth or adult.
+They have much to teach us about our patterns of behavior, communication, and relationships.
+Horses are excellent “teachers,” coupled with trained facilitators certified in personal and social development, interaction with horses can often provide invaluable assistance in addressing challenging life issues in a fun, action-oriented, non-threatening learning environment.

 Teens come to us with a wide variety of academic records, often with a history of failing grades and skipped classes.
 For many of our students, enrollment here means a second chance at graduating high school, a possibility that had nearly been destroyed by their former lifestyle.
 Our self-paced curriculum, along with one-on-one instruction from our teaching staff, allows students to gain mastery of subjects and earn missed credits toward a high school diploma.